grytsalex/table-for-students/README.md

 start the server with the command> nodemon index

 ----------------
-Open index.html file
+Open index.html file in browser
-Enjoy your use!